mrgsathyaraj/GitPraticeBasicMaster1/README.md

   raise an  pull request from branch and this will be received to the master for merge/commit or rebase/commit

+  branch pull request will be changed from open to  merged

   git branch-a to msee the available local and remote branches